browniebroke/deezer-python/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file a ticket on the [issues page].
+The best way to send feedback is to file a ticket on [our issues page][gh-issues].
 If you are proposing a feature:

 - Explain how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.